keya1331/write/README.md

 ---
 ## why i built this
 sometimes we don't realize how we're feeling until we look back.
-this is a small place to listen to yourself — softly, quietly, without judgment.
+this is a small place to listen to yourself, softly, quietly, without judgment.

----
-## demo

-_coming soon..._

 ---
 *whispers:* _"keep writing. you're doing better than you know."_